AntonC9018/Kari/source/Kari.Plugins/DataObject/README.md

 - `Sync` is only generated if the type is not readonly.
 It currently generates incorrectly if there are readonly fields.

 > Note:
 > Mark your type as partial, otherwise you'll get errors.
 > The operators and the methods have to be members of the type.
+> Currently does not work correctly with nested types.